Introduction

 Build Options

-file during the setup step, which simplifies linking the library in other projects. by default this is true; it can be useful to disable this when using some build system orgestrator (such as meson-python).
+You can enable the generation of a pkg-config file during the setup step, which simplifies linking the library in other projects.
+By default this is true; it can be useful to disable this when using some build system orchestrator (such as meson-python).

 # Enable pkg-config file generation